Quantum Photonic Gates with Two-Dimensional Random Walkers: Two-Dimensional Quantum Random Walk for Computing

 To address these challenges, we propose using photons as the quantum walkers.
 We define the qubits using a dual-rail encoding, where a qubit is implemented by a single photon in a pair of coupled photonic waveguides.
 The states of the qubit, represented as $ \left|0 \right> $ and $ \left| 1 \right> $, correspond to the photon being in the top or bottom waveguide respectively (see Fig. \ref{fig1}(a)).
 Each quantum walker provides a qubit for the computation.
 More importantly, we propose a new photonics platforms for quantum random walks to realize logic operation.
 This environment consists of a host medium and a group of embedded scatterers through which the photon randomly walks.

 We begin with a C-NOT gate, operating based on two-dimensional random walkers.
 We then move on to the case of a single qubit gate, such as the X-gate, which operates based on a single two-dimensional random walker.
-Subsequently, we evaluate their efficiency using the quantum correlation formalism.
-Finally, we provide insights into the wavelength-dependent behavior of random walkers for computational purposes.